 A refugee will be considered to have a credible claim to a bona fide relationship with a person in the United States upon presentation of sufficient documentation or other verifiable information supporting that claim.

 First, call your immigration attorney.
 If you do not have an immigration attorney, please see the list of potential resources at the end of these FAQs.

 Second, contact the OSU Office of International Services in the Division of International Programs at (541) 737-6310.
-OSU cannot provide you legal advice but can provide you with additional resources that may be able to provide assistance.
+OSU cannot provide you legal advice but can provide you with a list of available resources.

 The president has broad discretionary authority related to immigration and it is uncertain whether the executive order will be overturned.

 No, the executive order applies only to entry to the U.S. The ability to apply for and extend current work visa status for eligible students and scholars or to apply for Lawful Permanent Residence or U.S. Citizenship from within the United States has not been impacted.
 The order does call for a review of the conferral of such immigration benefits to the affected groups.

 Maintaining your current immigration status at all times is critical.
 If you have the ability to obtain a more durable immigration status such as Lawful Permanent Residence or U.S. Citizenship, taking steps to do so may improve your ability to remain in the U.S. and travel internationally in the future without interruption.